InteropIO/manager-example-auth0/README.md

 1. Open *server* directory
 1. Edit *src/index.ts* and add your Auth0 API app details in the *auth_auth0* object
-1. If you want to access AdminUI with a specific account add it to the *auth_exclusive_users* list (using the Auth0 id)
+1. If you want to have to the AdminUI with a specific account add it to the *auth_exclusive_users* list (using the Auth0 id)
 1. Execute
 ```sh
 npm i